Back to Blogs

 Using Jupyter to debug a computer vision model

 Jupyter is a popular open-source tool used for scientific computing, data analysis, and visualization.
 It is a web-based interactive computational environment that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
-Jupyter notebooks are often used in computer vision research and development to quickly prototype, test, and debug computer vision models.

 For example, you can use the "pdb" (Python debugger) to step through the code and inspect variables or use the "%debug" magic command to enter an interactive debugger in Jupyter.

-Another aspect of debugging a computer vision model is inspecting the internal state of the model, such as the weights, biases, and activation functions.
-In Jupyter, you can inspect model internal states by using TensorFlow's TensorBoard.
 TensorBoard is a tool that provides a visual interface to visualize the internal state of a TensorFlow model.
-With TensorBoard, you can inspect the weights and biases of the model, visualize the computation graph, and monitor the performance of the model during training.
+With TensorBoard, you can inspect the weights and biases of the model, visualize the computation graph, and monitor the model's performance during training.

 Finally, Jupyter provides a way to share and collaborate on computer vision models.
 By sharing Jupyter notebooks, you can share your code, visualizations, and results with others.
 This makes it easier to collaborate with other researchers and engineers on developing and debugging computer vision models.